-Baht, Bitcoin & Blockchain: Thailand’s regulatory and industry outlook 2021
+Baht, Bitcoin & Blockchain: Thailand’s regulatory and industry update 2021

-- Interview with PUGNATORIUS Ltd. in the blockchain magazine.
-See the tweet on the right.
+#3.
+Interview with PUGNATORIUS Ltd. in the blockchain magazine.
+See the tweet on this page.

 Highly regulated jurisdiction: Thailand did the brave move to be the early adopter of digital asset business regulations.
 Its 2018 digital asset decrees on crypto-regulation and crypto-taxation have been considered as groundbreaking and were deemed as a guarantee to develop the land of smile into the digital hub of South East Asia.
 The article “Baht, Blockchain & Bitcoin – Crypto-Business In Thailand” describes the 2018/2019 status quo.